Is Cyberstalking a Crime?

 Fighting for Your Rights

-If you have been falsely accused of online harassment or cyberstalking whether through a misunderstanding or through baseless charges – you need a criminal defense team that will challenge every allegation against you and every step made by law enforcement or the prosecution.
+If you have been falsely accused of online harassment or cyberstalking whether through a misunderstanding or baseless charges – you need a criminal defense team that will challenge every allegation against you and every step made by law enforcement or the prosecution.

 Some of the questions that top cyberstalking lawyers use include: